Happytreat/MeloSpace/content/blog/Coding-With-Swift-DevGuide/index.md

 ---

-## Architecture
+## #1 Architecture

 ### General

 The 3 main components of the Peggle2.0Game are:

-- MSpriteKit: Foundation, supplying the Physics Engine, Scene builders and View Renderer
+- _MSpriteKit_: Foundation, supplying the Physics Engine, Scene builders and View Renderer
-- PEGEngine: A Peggle2.0 specific engine which specifies the appearance and behaviors of game objects
+- _PEGEngine_: A Peggle2.0 specific engine which specifies the appearance and behaviors of game objects
-- GameViewContoller: The root view controller of the app, which setups a pre-loaded `Board` into the View, and start the Game Loop running.
+- _GameViewContoller_: The root view controller of the app, which setups a pre-loaded `Board` into the View, and start the Game Loop running.

 ![Figure 1: Relationship between MSpriteKit, PEGEngine and GameController](PS3_Fig1.png) _Figure 1: Relationship between MSpriteKit, PEGEngine and GameController_